The Thin Black Line

 • Education institutions

-• Unique blend of lived experience and strategic insight
+• Unique blend of lived‑experience leadership and senior strategic expertise

-• Trusted facilitator with a track record of enabling meaningful change
+• Trusted advisor with a track record of enabling meaningful organisational change

 Learn more